 Pressure surrounding digital transformation was increasing in the construction industry as construction continued at full speed.
 In addition, legislative requirements were tightened as society and the industry raised their expectations of sustainability in the financial, social, and environmental sense.

 Summa Equity, which invests in companies that create solutions for global sustainability goals, acquired Infobric from JBD becoming the new majority owner in the company.
 With Summa Equity as the new owner, Infobric took the next step towards becoming a leading digitalisation partner for the construction industry in the Nordic region.

-Norway became Infobric’s next growth market and, in the spring, it bought the Norwegian IT outfit Tempus AS and its subsidiary Templus AB.
+Norway is Infobric’s next growth market and, in the spring of 2019, Infobric acquires the Norwegian IT company Tempus AS and its subsidiary Templus AB.

-Infobric acquired TelliQ, one of Sweden’s largest telematics companies.
-TelliQ AB is one of the market’s leading companies in digital vehicle systems with over 80,000 connected units.
-Together with the companies TelliQ, Tempus, and BlastManager, they formed a strong and innovative IT group with a shared vision: to create smarter and more sustainable workplaces for their customers using digital technology.
+Infobric acquires TelliQ, one of Sweden’s largest telematics companies.
+TelliQ AB is one of the market leading companies in digital vehicle systems with over 80,000 connected units.
+Together, the companies form an innovative company group with a shared vision: to create smarter and more sustainable workplaces for their customers using digital technology.